medialab/xan/docs/cookbook/dataviz.md

 cargo install --git https://github.com/yomguithereal/ansi2png-rs --locked --branch more
 ```

-I used it to render most of this guide's screenshots.
+I used it to render most of this guide's screenshots (you can read my script over [there](./img/dataviz/generate-screenshots.sh)).
 You can use it thusly:

 ```bash
 xan plot x y layout.csv.gz --color=always | ansi2png-rs -o screen.png